kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 * To allow specifying inclusion of specific HTTP status codes and responses within the retry budget spec.
 * To allow specification of more than one retry budget for a given service, or for specific subsets of its traffic.

 ## Introduction

-Multiple data plane proxies offer optional configuration for budgeted retries, in order to create a dynamic limit on the amount of a service's active request that is being retried across its clients.
+Multiple data plane proxies offer optional configuration for budgeted retries, in order to create a dynamic limit on the amount of a service's active request load that is comprised of retries from across its clients.
 In the case of Linkerd, retry budgets are the default retry policy configuration for HTTP retries within the [ServiceProfile CRD](https://linkerd.io/2.12/reference/service-profiles/), with static max retries being a [fairly recent addition](https://linkerd.io/2024/08/13/announcing-linkerd-2.16/).

 Configuring a limit for client retries is an important factor in building a resilient system, allowing requests to be successfully retried during periods of intermittent failure.
 But too many client-side retries can also exacerbate consistent failures and slow down recovery, quickly overwhelming a failing system and leading to cascading failures such as retry storms.
 Configuring a sane limit for max client-side retries is often challenging in complex systems.
 Allowing an application developer (Ana) to configure a dynamic "retry budget" reduces the risk of a high number of retries across clients.
 It allows a service to perform as expected in both times of high & low request load, as well as both during periods of intermittent & consistent failures.